ionos-deploy-now/documentation/content/docs/notifications.md

 ## Set up Slack notifications

+First, you need to set up an App in Slack:

 * Create a Slack App for your workspace (alternatively use an existing app you have already created and installed).
 * Add the [`chat.write`](https://api.slack.com/scopes/chat:write) bot scope under **OAuth & Permissions**.
 * Install the app to your workspace.